 If you’re a high-roller, you might be able to make some money gambling on sports.
 Obviously, this is more of a high-risk way to earn money and you should definitely exercise caution so you don’t wind up in a huge financial hole.
 Abide by the golden rule: never bet more than you’re willing to lose.

 There are several ways you can bet on sports.
-First, you can bet online—the internet is one of the few places where you’re able to gamble legally.
-If you live in Nevada or Louisiana, you’re able to enjoy casino-style gambling anywhere in the state.
+First, you can bet online—the internet is one of the few places where you’re able to gamble legally, but this is only available in some states.
+Check out the best online sports betting in your location in the US.

 Otherwise, you’ll mostly have to do your sports betting in select locations.
 Most states have casinos where you’re able to bet on sports, but there may be other betting venues, like horse racing tracks, that you can find in some places.